f5devcentral/f5-agility-labs-xc/docs/class2/lab3.rst

 Policies provide the flexibility to build **Positive** or **Negative** security models and custom rules or controls.

-Since, through prior lab tasks, Fiji has been Geo-location blocked, and your testing resource's IP has been allowed, denying all others, we will build some additional blocking/deny rules to Illustrate Service Policy controls.
+Through prior lab tasks, Fiji has been Geo-location blocked, and your testing resource's IP has been allowed, and all other IP addresses have been denied> You will build some additional blocking/deny rules to illustrate Service Policy controls.

 +----------------------------------------------------------------------------------------------+
 | 1.
 Before beginning this task, re-evaluate your access from your client to the following:    |